dalibo/sqlserver2pgsql/README.md

     -pd dest -ph localhost -pp 5432 -pu dalibo -pw mypgpass -f sql_server_schema.sql
 ```

--k is the directory where you want to store the kettle xml files (there will be
+`-k` is the directory where you want to store the kettle xml files (there will be
 one for each table to copy, plus the one for the job)

 You'll also need to specify the connection parameters.
 They will be stored inside the kettle files (in
 cleartext, so don't make this directory public):
--sd : sql server database
+`-sd` : sql server database
--sh : sql server host
+`-sh` : sql server host
--si : sql server host instance
+`-si` : sql server host instance
--sp : sql server port (usually 1433)
+`-sp` : sql server port (usually 1433)
--su : sql server username
+`-su` : sql server username
--sw : sql server password
+`-sw` : sql server password
--pd : postgresql database
+`-pd` : postgresql database
--ph : postgresql host
+`-ph` : postgresql host
--pp : postgresql port
+`-pp` : postgresql port
--pu : postgresql username
+`-pu` : postgresql username
--pw : postgresql password
+`-pw` : postgresql password
--f  : the SQL Server structure dump file
+`-f`  : the SQL Server structure dump file

--p  : The parallelism used in kettle jobs: there will be this amount of sessions used to insert into PostgreSQL.
+`-p`  : The parallelism used in kettle jobs: there will be this amount of sessions used to insert into PostgreSQL.
 Default to 8
--sort_size=100000: sort size to use for incremental jobs.
+`-sort_size=100000`: sort size to use for incremental jobs.
 Default is 10000, to try to be on the safe side (see below).

 We don't sort in databases for two reasons: the sort order (collation for strings for example) can be different between SQL Server
 and PostgreSQL, and we don't want to stress the servers more than needed anyway.
 But sorting a lot of data in Java can generate a Java Out of Heap Memory error.

 If you get Out of Memory errors, raise the Java Heap memory (in the kitchen script) as much as you can.
 If you still have the problem, reduce
 this sort size.
 You can also try reducing parallelism, having one or two sorts instead of 8 will of course consume less memory.

-The last problem is that
-if the sort_size is small, kettle is going to generate a very large amount of temporary files, and then read them back sorted.
-So you may hit the
+The last problem is that if the sort_size is small, kettle is going to generate a very large amount of temporary files, and then
-"too many open files" limit of your system (default 1024 on linux for instance).
+read them back sorted.
+So you may hit the "too many open files" limit of your system (default 1024 on linux for instance).
 So you'll have to do some tuning here:

 - First, use as much Java memory as you can: set the JAVAXMEM environment variable to 4096 (megabytes) or more if you can afford it.
 The more the better.
 - If you still get Out Of Memory errors, put a smaller sort size, until you can do the sorts (decrease it tenfold each time for example).
 You'll obviously lose some performance
 - If then you get the too many open files error, raise the maximum number of open files.
 In most Linux distributions, this is editing /etc/security/limits.conf and putting
 ```
 @userName soft nofile 65535
 @userName hard nofile 65535